Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-1.md

 "Let him do his thing," father groaned.
 He gave his son a weak smile.
 "He'll save us in the end.
 Trust him.
 Trust his intellect."

 Mother and sister dug too, accelerating the process.
 "Or he'll doom us all!
-He's like a statue!"
+He's a statue!"

+Despite being thrust in darkness, the den still seemed to throw shadows.
+Somehow, they were an even deeper black than _nothing_, as if the existence of light was rejected altogether.
+The shadows hung closest to father, who dug ferociously.

 Alix tried to think.
 He was _certain_ they couldn't break the boulder.
 The force it would take ... no animal could produce that.
 Even gods would struggle, he imagined.
 They barely understood _forces_ themselves.

 Alix had studied the universe until his eyes were too tired to see; still the universe had its surprises.
-It's why he kept doing it.
+It's why he kept studying.

 A loud _thud_ and a _crack_.

 The den shook.
 The boulder shifted.
 Alix' nostrils were clogged by dirt, his paw locked beneath a chipped-off rock.

 One crack became two, became four, became no cracks at all.

 Because the boulder was gone.

 A handful of cut rocks flowed into the den and threatened to crush Alix.
 His energy had run out, to the point he closed his eyes and lay still.

 He heard a _swoosh_, and another one.
 His mother cried out.
 In the darkness, nails clashed with nails, teeth bit into fur, and his father bellowed with rage at the attackers.

-Paws danced around him, flattening the earth or and pushing the rocks deeper into it.
+Paws danced around him, flattening the earth or pushing rocks deeper into it.
 Some were lifted with immense effort and thrown at the attacker.
 They rarely hit.
 The Smashers moved too quickly and were impossible to spot in the darkness underground.
 Instead, the rocks clanged off of walls, sending ghostly echoes into Alix' ears, until one of them hit him in the head.

 He had no further memory of that night.